LukeBarcenas/MyPCStats/README.md

 [Download the latest version of MyPCStats](https://github.com/LukeBarcenas/MyPCStats/releases/latest) - Get the latest version here.

 #### Step 1
-Head to the latest release page (linked above) and download the latest release by clicking on the "MyPCStats.zip" link in the assets section of the page.
+Head to the latest release page (linked above) and download the latest release by clicking on the 'MyPCStatsInstaller.exe' link in the assets section of the page.

 #### Step 2
-Open the zip file and move the MyPCStats folder to an accessible location (Desktop is easiest).

-#### Step 3
-In the MyPCStats folder, open the "scripts" folder and double click "PCStatsCollector" and, if prompted, go through the security process of opening the script.

-#### Step 4
-With the script running, your inputs are being added, and you can view your data by opening the "MyPCStats" app!

-#### Step 5 (For always having inputs collected)
-On your keyboard, press "Win+r" to open the command window, and type "shell:startup" to go to your startup folder

-Head back to the "scripts" folder in the "MyPCStats" folder and make a shortcut of "PCStatsCollector" by right clicking the file, pressing "Show more options", then "Create shortcut".

-Drag this newly created shortcut into the "startup" folder and you are good to go!
-Your stats should now always be collected on startup.
+Open the installer and follow the install instructions.
+You should now be set up with MyPCStats!

 ## Help
 #### Data not being collected?
-In the MyPCStats app, go to the homepage in the questions section or the settings and click the link to open the application's folder.
-Head to the scripts folder and double click "PCStatsCollector".
-Then, stats should start being collected.
-If you want to have it automatically start, follow step 5 in the download section.
+1. In the MyPCStats app, go to the homepage in the help section or the settings and click the link to open the application's folder.
+2. Head to the 'scripts' folder and double click 'PCStatsCollector'.
+Now, stats should start being collected.

+#### How do I collect data without manually starting PCStatsCollector every time?
+This option is now available in the installer, but If you want to manually set up automatic data collection, follow these steps:

+1. <b>Press Win+r and type "shell:startup", press enter</b> (This is the startup folder, you will add a shortcut of 'PCStatsCollector' into this folder).
+2. <b>Head to your MyPCStats application folder and click the 'scripts' folder.</b> (To easily access, use the home help page or settings page in the 'MyPCStats' app)
+3. <b>Right-click 'PCStatsCollector' and select the option 'Create shortcut'</b> (on Windows 11, press 'Show more options'->'Create shortcut').
+4. <b>Drag the shortcut into your startup folder.</b> You should now be set up with automatic data collection at every startup!

+#### How do I keep my data after every update?
+The installer automatically avoids deleting your database if it already exists, but it is suggested to make a copy of your database just in case.
+Old databases will work unless a major database overhaul occurs.

 ##### Still not working or found a new bug?
 Report it to the Issues page, and I'll get to it as soon as possible.